 - Potholing and caving is a specialist sport and anyone intending to go underground should be well-equipped and in a party with at least one experienced caver.

 - Most of the cave and mine systems in the Peak District require permission to descend them and does not imply that permission will necessarily be given

 - If you are undertaking this Peak District activity, make sure it is done within safety guidelines

-Where to stay: Chapter House, sleeps 4 - a three-storey town house in the heart of a historic spa town.
+Where to stay: 5 Church Street, sleeps 4 - a stylish cottage in the heart of a historic spa town.

 8. Challenge yourself to some wild swimming